 Serpae Tetras (Hyphessobrycon eques), also known as Jewel Tetras, Red Minor Tetras, or Callistus Tetras, are stunning freshwater fish that grab attention with their shimmering red and black hues.
 However, their beauty is not the only factor that makes them so popular among aquarists.
 These hardy fish are known for their low maintenance and adaptability, making them a great choice for aquarists looking for a red fish.

-Their nipping isn’t due to them being aggressive with other fish (though they can be aggressive with their own kind).
+Their nipping isn’t due to them being aggressive with other fish (though they is aggressive with their own kind).
 It’s because they are naturally curious and will get bored if kept in a small group.
 Their curiosity and hyperactivity will lead to nipping.
 You will experience similar behavior with Tiger Barbs, so that you will see less nipping with larger schools and in larger tanks.

 In this guide, we’ll delve deeper into the world of Serpae Tetra care.
 Topics covered include: